 The modal contribution factors are printed in the output file to provide an indication of the modal participation in the response.
 The contribution factors for the first 10 modes are shown in Figure 4.12.
-Notice that the total modal contribution to the response is only 40%.
-This means that 60% of the dynamic response is unaccounted for.
+Notice that the total modal contribution to the response is only 59.62%.
+This means that 40% of the dynamic response is unaccounted for.
 This level of contribution is well below the 90% contribution required in most design codes, so the results should not be used for design.
 The current contribution can only be increased by considering more modes in the analysis.
-For this example, at least 150 modes need to be considered in order to achieve at least 75% modal contribution and an undetermined amount of modes would be required to achieve at least a 90% contribution.
+For this example, at least 150 modes need to be considered in order to achieve at least 75% modal contribution.
 This finding suggests that the modal response spectrum analysis may not always be a suitable replacement for a time step integration analysis.
 It is possible to represent the bridge response using a small number of modes if the pier foundation is simplified by replacing the soil with fixed supports (rigid springs) at the ground surface.
 Many more modes are typically needed when modeling soil-structure interaction.